bstnbuck/MST/README.md

 ### Information
-- MST only runs with Linux and Windows OS
+- MST only runs with Linux and Windows OS.
-- Tested on Windows 10, Debian 10 and Ubuntu 18/20
+- Tested on Windows 10, Debian 10 and Ubuntu 18/20.
+- Due to Windows need a special flag to make a symlink you have to start CMD/Powershell with Administrator privileges.

 ### The following is still being implemented
 * Special implementation for ILIAS